sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ...
 ```

-To switch back to the main project:
+To switch back to the main project use `reload return`:

 ```
 > reload return
-[info] Set current project to root (in build file:/Users/harrah/demo2/)
+[info] Set current project to root (in build file:/Users/sbt/demo2/)
 ```

 ##### 1d) Project dependency